Skip to main content

 Lactose intolerance

-Because of their lactose intolerance, your kid’s tummy is unable to digest lactose, a type of sugar mainly found in milk and dairy products.
-It is essential to choose a milk formula that’s gentle on their tummy.
+Because of their lactose intolerance, your kid’s stomach is unable to digest lactose, a type of sugar mainly found in milk and dairy products.
+It is essential to choose a milk formula that’s gentle on their tummy to support easier digestion.

 Anxiety